navattic.identify({ email: user.email })

 For teams where collaboration is everything, RFP360 is built to shine.
 It’s designed to function as a real-time, shared workspace for your entire proposal team.
 The platform makes it easy for multiple people to work together seamlessly, manage content effectively, and automate tasks within a clear, collaborative workflow.
 If your current process is slowed down by communication gaps or version control issues, this tool can help bring everyone together.
 It’s particularly useful for larger organizations or complex proposals that require input from many different departments, ensuring a smooth and efficient group effort.

-How to Successfully Implement RFP Automation
+How to Get Started with RFP Automation

 Bringing RFP automation into your workflow is more than just flipping a switch; it’s about setting up your team and your new tool for a successful partnership.
 A thoughtful implementation process ensures you get the most value from your investment right away and avoid common roadblocks.
 Instead of just handing over the keys, you’re building a new, more efficient system from the ground up.